Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Fig. 5 presents the lane-keeping results for the algorithms when using smaller constraint regions.
-The $\Delta$-trajectories in Fig. 3(a), Fig. 5(a), and Fig. 5(c) reveal that the tracking performance improved (the lateral error decreased) when the system conservatism was reduced by increasing the constraint region.
-Consequently, at turn-1, itube-CILQR had the smallest lateral error when $\left| {x_1 } \right| \le$ 8.0 m/s and $\left| {x_3 } \right| \le$ 4.0 rad/s [Fig. 3(a)]; it had a larger lateral error when $\left| {x_1 } \right| \le$ 7.0 m/s and $\left| {x_3 } \right| \le$ 3.5 rad/s [Fig. 5(a)] or when $\left| {x_1 } \right| \le$ 6.0 m/s and $\left| {x_3 } \right| \le$ 3.0 rad/s [Fig. 5(c)].
-The $\lambda ^* $-trajectories in Fig. 3(c), Fig. 5(b), and Fig. 5(d) indicate that the gap $\Delta \lambda $ generally increased when the constraint region decreased; this trend was also observed for the difference in the lateral errors generated by itube-CILQR and tube-CILQR-up for turn-1.
-Near $t$ = 700, the largest lateral error difference was when $\left| {x_1 } \right| \le$ 6.0 m/s and $\left| {x_3 } \right| \le$ 3.0 rad/s [Fig. 5(c)].
+Fig. 7 displays the lane-keeping results obtained for the CILQR algorithms when other constraint regions were used.
+The $\Delta$-trajectories in Fig. 5(a) and Fig. 7(a) and 7(c) reveal that the tracking performance improved (i.e., the lateral error decreased) when the system conservatism was decreased by increasing the size of the constraint region.
+Consequently, at turn 1, itube-CILQR demonstrated the smallest lateral error when $\left| {x_1 } \right| \le$ 10.0 m/s and $\left| {x_3 } \right| \le$ 4.5 rad/s [Fig. 7(a)].
+It exhibited larger lateral errors when $\left| {x_1 } \right| \le$ 9.0 m/s and $\left| {x_3 } \right| \le$ 4.0 rad/s [Fig. 5(a)] and when $\left| {x_1 } \right| \le$ 8.0 m/s and $\left| {x_3 } \right| \le$ 3.5 rad/s [Fig. 7(c)].
+The $\lambda ^* $-trajectories in Fig. 5(c) and Fig. 7(b) and 7(d) indicate that the gap $\Delta \lambda$ generally increased when the size of the constraint region decreased; this trend was also observed for the difference in the lateral errors generated by itube-CILQR and tube-CILQR-up at turn 1.
+At approximately $t$ = 700, the largest lateral error difference was observed when $\left| {x_1 } \right| \le$ 8.0 m/s and $\left| {x_3 } \right| \le$ 3.5 rad/s [Fig. 7(c)].